sk-classroom/asc-final-exam/exam-examples.md

 5. Which of the following statements accurately describes the difference between the perceptron and Adaline models?
    - [ ] A) The perceptron model uses a linear activation function, while Adaline uses a step function
    - [ ] B) Adaline uses the concept of loss/objective functions, which is not present in the perceptron model
-   - [ ] C) The perceptron can solve problems of non-inear separability, whereas Adaline cannot
+   - [ ] C) The perceptron can solve problems of non-linear separability, whereas Adaline cannot
-   - [ ] D) Adaline is a multi-ayer neural network, while the perceptron is a single-ayer neural network
+   - [ ] D) Adaline is a multi-layer neural network, while the perceptron is a single-layer neural network
    >Answer: B) Adaline uses the concept of loss/objective functions, which is not present in the perceptron model

 6. What is the primary purpose of using logistic regression in machine learning?